asterixorobelix/hydeout/_posts/2020-12-30-CNC_machine.md

 I use Solidworks, an alternative might be [freecad](https://www.freecadweb.org/), since it has CAM built in.
 Fusion360 also has built in CAM, apparently.
 [Onshape](https://www.onshape.com/en/products/free) looks like a good option, it has a free version for openSource hobbyists and integrates with [kiri](https://www.youtube.com/watch?v=AbbZjj5FMGE).

 ### CAM
 CAM programs take your CAD model and, together with information such as bit size, material being cut, etc, use it to create g-code.
 CAM is probably the biggest issue in this whole workflow.
 There is a distinct lack of options.
 There is a [wiki](https://wiki.shapeoko.com/index.php/CAM) which has some potential options.
+This [toolchain wizard](https://sienci.com/dmx-longmill/choosing-software/) is a helpful tool for some of the options.

 From my reading, the options are, in order of preference below.